Melatonin for Sleep: Does it Work?

 - Turning off screens: From work to social media to binging your favorite shows, you need a break from screen time.
-Try an old-school book!
-(Remember those?)
-Or, at least turn your screen on night-mode so you’ll get more red-toned light than blue light.
+Try reading a book, or at least turning your screen on night-mode so you’ll get more red-toned light than blue light.

 - Making time for relaxation and self-care: Your wellness routine should be a priority, too.
-(Sounds easy enough, right?)
-First, learn about how Bulletproof Zen Mode can help mellow your vibe.
-Then, take a bath, meditate with the help of an app or consider giving yoga nidra a try.
+First, learn about how Bulletproof Zen Mode can help bring you calm.
+Try taking a bath, meditating with the help of an app or consider giving yoga nidra a try.
 Do the things that help you wind down, get your mind off work and clear your head so your mind and body can nestle into the sleep zone.

 - Boosting your immune system: Sound sleep and strong immune health go hand in hand.
-Stay committed to immune support for better sleep, as well as good overall health.
+Stay committed to immune support for better sleep, as well as your overall health.

 Want to learn more about how supplements support sleep?
 Find out if collagen can help you sleep better and how to integrate it into your nightly routine!